afaniuolo/WFFM-Conversion-Tool/README.md

 ## Metadata Configuration
 The tool uses mapping configuration rules for each destination form item entity (form, fields, buttons, text,...) to control the conversion of form items and their fields.
 These mapping rules are defined and stored in *Metadata Template* files in JSON format, all stored under the `Metadata` folder.
 All *Metadata Template* files are validated using the `metadata-schema.json` file stored in the `Schemas` folder.

 *Metadata Template* objects can inherit some properties from other metadata files, avoiding the repetition of mapping rules across multiple *Metadata Template* objects.
-The base metadata file that doesn't inherit any metadata file is the metadata template defined in the `baseTemplate.json` file.
+The base metadata file that doesn't inherit from any other metadata file is the `baseTemplate.json` metadata file.

 ### Metadata Properties
 The valid properties available in the *Metadata Template* files are the following: